 If your window seals have failed, it may be due to defective manufacturing or damage that occurred during shipping or installation.

-Extreme weather conditions with accompanying temperature and humidity fluctuations are hard on windows and can also lead to seal failure.
+Extreme weather conditions accompanying temperature and humidity fluctuations are hard on windows and can also lead to seal failure.

 Even if you have quality windows installed and have done maintenance perfectly, seals may still fail as the windows age.

 If you suspect your seals have failed, the first step to take is to pull out your warranty paperwork and confirm whether your windows are still covered.
 Many windows come with a lifetime warranty that helps protect you from a product failure.

 Having broken seals on your windows even if they are energy efficient can have an impact on your energy bills.
 Whether your windows are under warranty or not, we can inspect the windows and give you a no-obligation quote.
 Contact us today, and we will be happy to help you get your home’s windows back to looking and functioning their best.

 This article was updated on February 22, 2022, to reflect changes in technology and the industry.
 It was originally published on February 20, 2019.